NCAR/FastEddy-model/docs/Tutorials/cases_extensions/WRF_coupling_case0_FE_urban.rst

 Real-world downscaled FastEddy simulation with buildings
 ========================================================

 This tutorial involves setting up a real-world downscaled simulation that includes resolved buildings and closely follows the same procedure outlined in section 4.1.
-Additional steps for including buildings are described below and all required input datasets to run this tutorial are provided in this Zenodo record [TO BE UPDATED].
+Additional steps for including buildings are described below and all required input datasets to run this tutorial are provided in this `Zenodo record <https://zenodo.org/records/17419234>`_.

 In the *GeoSpec* preprocessing step, and additional 2d field describing building heights above ground level is required in the georeference input NetCDF file.